 Positron Settings

-When running inside Positron, Posit Assistant is configured through VS Code settings in addition to the shared config file.
+When running inside Positron, Posit Assistant is configured through Positron / VS Code settings in addition to the shared config file.
 These settings are accessed via Settings (Cmd+, / Ctrl+,) and use the assistant.* prefix.

 Settings Reference